Cliff Brown (soccer): Coach

 Brown gained his first coaching experience while still a player at the University of Washington.
 In 1978 and 1979, he was an assistant with the team.
 In 1986, Brown was hired by the Fort Wayne Flames of the American Indoor Soccer Association.
-The team fired him in December 1986 after he compiled a 2-3 record to start the season.
+The team fired him in December 1986 after he compiled a 2–3 record to start the season.
 He was then hired as a player-coach by the Toledo Pride where he finished the 1986–1987 season.
 In 1998, he coached the Shreveport/Bossier Lions in the USISL.
-He entered his current coaching position in 1988 when he became the fourth head coach for the Newman University men's soccer team.
+He entered his coaching position at Newman University in 1988 when he became the fourth head coach for the men's soccer team.
 In 1989, he established the school's women's soccer team.